heholek/copyparty/README.md

   * just a hunch, but disabling preloading may cause playback to stop entirely, or possibly mess with bluetooth speakers
   * tried to add a tooltip regarding this but looks like apple broke my tooltips

+* iPhones: preloaded awo files make safari log MEDIA_ERR_NETWORK errors as playback starts, but the song plays just fine so eh whatever

+  * awo, opus-weba, is apple's new take on opus support, replacing opus-caf which was technically limited to cbr opus

 * Windows: folders cannot be accessed if the name ends with `.`
   * python or windows bug